SouthGreenPlatform/trainings/_pages/linux/linuxPracticeJedi.md

 * Type qrsh to connect on one node
 * Move into the directory /scratch
-* Create a working directory such as Formation-<X> (x corresdponds to your login id/number)
+* Create a working directory such as Formation-X (X corresponds to your login id/number)
 * Move into this directory just created and check the current/working directory just by looking the prompt

 -----------------------